title ix

 Title IX Complaint Procedures

-Both the complainant and respondent have the right to be assisted by an advisor of their choice.
-The College maintains a pool of advisors for parties to use if they prefer.
-Parties have the right to have a private attorney serve as their advisor, at their own expense.
 Should one party have an advisor and the other not have an advisor, the College will assign an advisor.
 Advisors may be present at all meetings, interviews, and proceedings with a party.
-Advisors may participate in meetings in an advisory capacity only.
+With the exception to cross-examination at hearings, advisors may participate in meetings in an advisory capacity only.
 If a party wishes to speak privately with their advisor during a meeting, they may request a brief recess from the meeting.

-Title IX Coordinator, Deputy Coordinator for Students or trained investigators whom they select for a particular case, are responsible for investigating complaints of prohibited conduct by gathering evidence, interviewing parties and witnesses and summarizing relevant information.
+Title IX Coordinator, Deputy Coordinator for Students or trained investigators whom they select for a particular case, are responsible for investigating formal complaints of prohibited conduct by gathering evidence, interviewing parties and witnesses and summarizing relevant information.

 The investigators will create a report that will include information on the specific complaint, relevant policies, timeline, involved parties, interview summaries, evidence directly related to the allegations, and possible sanctions if the respondent is found responsible consistent with appropriate disciplinary code (Student Handbook, Faculty Handbook and Bylaws, Staff Handbook).
+The report will not include any determination of credibility or findings of responsibility.

 Before the report is finalized, either party may submit a written response to the investigator’s report challenging the investigator’s determination of relevance and the weight or persuasiveness of relevant evidence before the report is finalized.
+All parties directly involved in the investigation will be informed in a timely manner regarding the process and progress of the investigation.

 Title IX Support Services